aleaf/GSFLOW_climate_utils/README.md

 GDP_to_data.py:
   Takes files downloaded by BEC_GPD.py and creates PRMS .data input files.

 #### Workflow for setting up GSFLOW input for multiple future climate scenarios:

 run pyGDP_to_data.py to generate .data files for PRMS input

 if adding synthetic data for spin-up:

-     To simply copy for the first year for each discrete time period n times, and insert the copied years at the simulation start:
+<dd>To simply copy for the first year for each discrete time period n times, and insert the copied years at the      simulation start:</dd>
     - run GSFLOW_generate_synthetic.py (generates new .data files with synthetic data inserted at the beginning)

   Or, to fill in any data gaps with copied synthetic data, creating a single continuous time period:
     - run PRMS_data_interp.py (requires pandas and also PRMS_data_interp_functions.py to run)

 run GSFLOW_preprocess.py (generates a preprocess.params file with information on the growing season, for each model run)